Ari-43/Support-Knowledge-Base/Capes.md

 2. Open the OptiFine cape editor by pressing `Options -> Skin Customization -> OptiFine Cape... -> Open Cape Editor` or by going through [LivzMC](https://livzmc.net/microsoft/changeCape) if they are signed into Microsoft in their browser.
 3. Press "Activate" <br> ![Image of the "Activate" Button](/images/ReactivateCape.png)
 4. Restart the game

-### Notes
-- (Step 4) The user could reload the cape, but asking them to just restart their game is likely more familiar to them and there isn't a chance of them accidentally leaving the menu while it's reloading.
+- The user could reload the cape, but asking them to just restart their game is likely more familiar to them and there isn't a chance of them accidentally leaving the menu while it's reloading.

 <hr>